nateKlaux/Naviga.Docs/Subscription Panel/subscriptionPanelStructure.md

 ## Tutorials, how-tos, and reference documentation

 This section of the guide contains tutorials, how-tos, and reference material for the Subscription Panel.
 Here you will find in depth information for working with the Subscription Panel.
-The following topics are covered:

-- item 1
-- item 2
+This section covers the following topics:

-- item 3
+- Component matrix
-- so on and so forth
+- Create, edit, or remove component properties
+- Create, edit, or delete a Presentation Template
+- Create or import Presentations
+- Preview a Presentation
+- Create, edit, or delete Presentations

 ### Components matrix